Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 However, in some cases, PCO air purifiers can create ozone as a byproduct.
 Considering that air purifiers are designed to be used continuously, this can be harmful to people in compromised groups such as those with breathing conditions.
 So, you’ll want to ensure that you select a PCO air purifier that is certified by the California Air Resources Board (CARB) (known as CARB compliant) to not produce ozone.

 While all air purifiers remove contaminants, not all of them actually destroy them.
-Most mechanical filtration methods simply trap particles — which means that when the filter needs to be changed pollutants may end up being released back into the air.
+Most mechanical filtration methods simply trap particles — which means that when the filter needs to be changed, pollutants may be released back into the air.
 In contrast, PCO technology destroys pollutants at the molecular level and transitions them into harmless byproducts.

 As with other air purifiers, the question is never about the actual unit.
 The units can last a considerable amount of time as long as you treat them right.
 But the real question is how frequently do you need to change the filter, and what are the associated costs?